davidlenz/pvtm/README.md

 | filename | 'pvtm_model' | name of the model to be saved |

-`pvtm.topic_words`contains 100 frequent words from the texts which were assingned to single topics.
+`p.topic_words`contains 100 frequent words from the texts which were assingned to single topics.
-`pvtm.wordcloud_df`contains all texts which were assingned to single topics.
+`p.wordcloud_df`contains all texts which were assingned to single topics.

 <h2 align="center">Best matching topics</h2>